JMPerez/jmperez.github.com/_posts/2011-08-08-server-sent-events-iphone.md

 layout: post
 title: 'Server Sent Events on iOS'
 date: 2011-08-08 19:13:31+00:00
-excerpt: Server Sent Events are fired on iOS even when the page is not active.
+description: Server Sent Events are fired on iOS even when the page is not active.
 Are there any good applications for this?
 tags:
   - ajax
   - ipad